priyas13/ppx-ocaml/ppx.md

 let () = register "multiplybyitself" multiplybyitself_mapper
 ```
-- Line 98: addone_mapper is the custom mapper which replaces the expr field in the default mapper with our own expr_mapper.
+- Line 98: multiplybyitself_mapper is the custom mapper which replaces the expr field in the default mapper with our own expr_mapper.
 The expr_mapper only deals with expressions and patterns, hence all other AST types remains untouched.
 - As in the example, we could see the expression is addone hence addone is the extension node.
 - The definition of expr_mapper matches the expression against an extension node with the identifier addone.
 So first the expression is matched against the extension node and then pattern match against the expression on line 88.
 - multiplybyitself 2 --> 2 * 2